dizcza/docker-hashcat/README.md

 hashcat -b
 ```

-If your nvidia driver is less than 367.x, you'll see [warnings](https://github.com/hashcat/hashcat/issues/1360).
+## Nvidia GPU

+If you've installed and configured nvidia-opencl driver on your host machine, use `:latest` tag (~880 Mb).
+Otherwise, use standalone tag `:nvidia-full` (~2.2 Gb):

+ `docker pull dizcza/docker-hashcat:nvidia-full`

+You may see some [warnings](https://github.com/hashcat/hashcat/issues/1360).
 Ignore them.

+# Intel CPU

+For those who don't have GPUs, use `:intel-cpu` tag (suitable for AWS free tier instances):

+ `docker pull dizcza/docker-hashcat:intel-cpu`